 When to call about wildlife...

 Fort Wayne Animal Care & Control responds to calls about wildlife when a wild animal is in a person's living space, injured or sick.
+In all other cases you will likely need to contact a wildlife nuisance company.
 Encountering wildlife in Fort Wayne is common and in many cases there is not much we can do as an agency.
 Here are some tips to know when to make the call:

 - Observe the animals: If you can’t immediately tell the animal is sick or injured we ask that you observe the animal for 24 hours.
 There’s no need to panic right away.
 If it does not move from the area it’s in give us a call and an Animal Control Officer will come check on it.